Title search: ✖

 4. Signup Forms: This may seem obvious, but if a person hits one of your landing pages/signup form, a workflow can be triggered.
 This is a great way to ensure prompt follow up actions, so that your organization doesn’t miss a beat.

 5. Ticketing: As an issue management tool, it is important that tickets trigger workflows.
 This makes sure that all of your tickets are followed up in an organized process, and keeps your customer support consistent.
+You can trigger a workflow when a ticket has been opened or closed to create consistent and superior customer experiences.

 6. Store: If a buyer purchases from your store, you may want to follow up with them.
 Trigger a workflow the moment someone presses purchase.